sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 <img src="figure-6.png" width="700" >

-This scatter plot illustrates WebAssembly benefits in terms of code size.
+This scatter plot illustrates WebAssembly's benefits in terms of code size.
 They are on average 37.5\% smaller than asm.js code and 14.7\% smaller than native code.

 ## What does this mean?